leonyuhanov/ESP32ArtNetDriver/README.md

 # ESP32-ArtNet-Driver
 An ArtNet driver for a 14x14 pixel LED Matrix

-This is the companion code for my article http://www.elec-tron.org/?page_id=1488
+Companion code for my article on pushing pixels with Reolume Arena http://www.elec-tron.org/?page_id=1488